ShivankK26/The-Drum-Kit/README.md

 <!-- GETTING STARTED -->
 # Getting Started

 To get started, download the given images of various Drum Tools and the Sounds produced by each one of them.
+After that create the HTML, CSS and JavaScript files to begin.

 ## Installation